Nearside lane has very bad 'tram lines'

 Reported via mobile in the Road surface category anonymously at 20:59, Saturday 27 March 2021

-Sent to Highways England less than a minute later
+Sent to National Highways less than a minute later

 I would say in the last month and a half parts of the nearside lane (sometimes middle) on the M6 northbound, there are 3 very dangerous sections of the motorway that I use every night where the 'tram lines' have gotten so deep it is throwing my trailer from one side of the lane to the other.
 I'm surprised I haven't been pulled over for suspected drink driving.
 I have spoken with 2 other drivers have have extended trailers where they have a rear steering axel and they are suffering the same problem.
 The worst bits are between junction 19 and 20 just after the 50mph limit for roadworks, at the top of the hill and all down the next hill after 25 (I think) or 26?
 Also just after Charnock Richard services.
 That has got to be the worst one, I know all the staff will probably be so busy but can you please try do some resurfacing works before there is a serious accident.